czq142857/IM-NET/README.md

 ## Improvements
 Encoder:

 - In IM-AE (autoencoder), changed batch normalization to instance normalization.

 Decoder (=generator):

 - Changed the first layer from 2048-1024 to 1024-1024-1024.
 - Changed latent code size from 128 to 256.
 - Removed all skip connections.
 - Changed the last activation function from sigmoid to clip ( max(min(h, 1), 0) ).

 Training:

-- Training on the 13 shapenet categories as most Single-View Reconstruction networks do.
+- Training on the 13 ShapeNet categories as most Single-View Reconstruction networks do.
 - For each category, sort the object names and use the first 80% as training set, the rest as testing set, same as [AtlasNet](https://github.com/ThibaultGROUEIX/AtlasNet).
 - Sampled points in 256<sup>3</sup> voxels.
 - Remove data augmentation (image crops), same as [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks).